nlepage/catption/codelab.md

 Positive
 : `os.Args` has the type `[]string` (slice of string).
-A slice is variable length array.
+A slice is a variable length array.

 ⌨ Use `os.Args` to fill the `recipient` variable.